tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

     line(mouseX,mouseY, pmouseX,pmouseY)
 {% endhighlight %}

 The `stroke()` line rotates the stroke colour each new frame.
 The `line()` function draws a line between the current and previous frame's mouse coordinates.
-Recall that rapid mouse movement increases distance between the x/y coordinates captured in successive frames.
+Recall that rapid mouse movement increases the distance between the x/y coordinates captured in successive frames.
 Run the sketch.
 As you move your mouse about a multicoloured line traces your path; you can gauge the speed of mouse movement by the length of each alternating band of rainbow colour.

 <figure>
   <img src="{{ site.url }}/img/pitl07/mouse-interaction-lines.png" />